How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Bargain-Hunting FT 4: Investing in Distressed, Bank-Owned Property

+For investors, distressed properties can present opportunities to acquire real estate at discounted prices, although they often require careful due diligence to assess legal, financial, and physical risks.
 Investing in Distressed, Bank-Owned Property is a real estate investment strategy that can yield high returns.
 It is most ideal for capital growth (buying low and selling high) but can also be applied for income and equity growth strategies.

 Repossession and Auction of Properties